-For additional information about the 2019 Credit Facility, see Note 6 to our financial statements in Part II, Item 8 of this report.
+For additional information about the 2019 Credit Facility, see Note 6 in the accompanying Notes to Financial Statements in Part II, Item 8 of this Form 10-K.

 Critical Accounting Policies and Significant Judgements and Estimates

 Our financial statements have been prepared in accordance with U.S. GAAP.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenue generated and expenses incurred during the reporting periods.
 We base our estimates on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.